chrismarti343/data_structure_tutorial/1-queue.md

 # Queue
 ## Introduction
-The term Queue is use to modified a group of items stored in a list.
-You can basically can control the flow of your task using queues.
-In the real world queue is used to know the sequence of of people waiting their turn to be attended.
+The term Queue is used to modified a group of items stored in a list.
+You can basically control the flow of your task using queues.
+In the real world, the Queue is used to know the sequence of people waiting their turn to be attended.

 The most used type of queues are the following:
 - FIFO